Arthritis is a common problem that many people experience.

 Symptoms can include pain, tenderness, stiffness, and inflammation.

-It is possible that these symptoms can become more intense as the osteoarthritis advances and it is not unusual for the joint and surrounding area to swell.
+It’s not unusual for the joint and surrounding area to swell.

 How Is Osteoarthritis Different Vs. Rheumatoid Arthritis?